battleaxedotco/tool-docs/docs/overlord/troubleshooting.md

 Instead of dragging the Ae window to the top of the screen to maximize, press `Ctrl + \` or by dragging the edges of the app.

+## Multiple versions of Ae opening

+The app switch is called by the app name and beta versions tend to confuse the switching code.
+Disable the app switch in the Overlord settings.

+### 1.26 and above
+1. Right-click > Settings
+2. Uncheck **Disable app switching**
+3. Save settings

+<Screenshot
+    url="/overlord/disable-app-switching.png"
+    alt="Disable app switching"
+    width="600px"
+    />

+### 1.25 and below

+1. Right-click > Settings
+2. ALT/Opt click Check for updates to open the settings folder
+3. Navigate to `/Overlord/config/prefs.json` and open this file in a text editor
+4. Change disableAppSwitching to `"disableAppSwitching": true,`
+5. Save and close this file
+6. Right-click > Reload the Overlord panel

+Overlord will no longer try to switch to Ae.

 ## Centered layer in the Ae comp

 There is a [small switch](/overlord/modifiers.html#center-shape-in-comp) that, when enabled, will center all shapes in the middle of the comp.
 Disable that to position shapes in their correct place.